-Watch Hill Oyster employee Kyle Campellone loads a tray of oysters onto a boat for distribution back into Winnapaug Pond last November.
-The region's burgeoning aquaculture industry was a main topic of a seminar at the University of Rhode Island Wednesday.
+Watch Hill Oyster employee Kyle Campellone loads a tray of oysters onto a boat for distribution back into Winnapaug Pond in November 2014.
+The region's burgeoning aquaculture industry was a main topic of a summit of stakeholders at the University of Rhode Island Thursday.
 Sun File Photo

 October 8, 2015 12:38AM

 Sun Staff Writer

 NARRAGANSETT — One of the fastest-growing industries in southern New England, aquaculture is having a significant impact on the economies, public policies and environments of the coastal states where it is taking place.

 Industry representatives, policy analysts and scientists gathered Wednesday at a Metcalf Institute seminar at the University of Rhode Island’s Graduate School of Oceanography to discuss the current state and the future of the coastal aquaculture industry.
 They also explored the policy implications and conflicts between users of coastal ponds, and heard about the environmental benefits shellfish farming brings to ecosystems.